-Every fall, high school graduates across the country pack up their brand new sheet sets, comforters, laptops and mini refrigerators in preparation for moving onto campuses and launching their college careers.
+While some college rituals were on hold during the peak of the pandemic, this fall many campuses are returning to something close to business as usual.
+That means that high school graduates everywhere are packing their new sheet sets, comforters, laptops and mini refrigerators in preparation for moving onto campuses and launching their college careers.

-Upperclassmen tip: On move-in day, pack all cleaning products plus extra rags at the top of a box and make sure it’s the first thing you open.
+UPPERCLASSMEN TIP: On move-in day, pack all cleaning products plus extra rags at the top of a box plus some Pursue™ Disinfectant Cleaner and make sure it’s the first thing you open.
 You’ll want to give your room a quick wipe-down before you make yourself at home.

 If you were lucky enough to be showered with money and gifts after graduating from high school, you likely have a lot of brand new items to move in.
-A national survey showed that college students and their families planned to spend an average of $969.88 last year, and the number will likely grow this year.
+A national survey showed that college students and their families planned to spend an average of $1,200 this year.